HaiderAleS/ParanoidSteam/README.md

 #### UPMetroSkin
     https://github.com/redsigma/UPMetroSkin
 Thank you [redsigma](https://github.com/redsigma) for making amazing theme.
-Don't forget to check out their work and leave him a like ❤
+Don't forget to check out their work and leave them a like ❤

 ### &

 #### steam-library
     https://github.com/AikoMidori/steam-library
 Thank you [AikoMidori](https://github.com/AikoMidori) for making amazing theme.
-Don't forget to check out their work and leave him a like ❤
+Don't forget to check out their work and leave them a like ❤

 ### Requirements
     https://github.com/PhantomGamers/SteamFriendsPatcher/releases/latest
 Thank you [PhantomGamers](https://github.com/PhantomGamers) for making the patcher.
-Don't forget to check out their work and leave him a like ❤
+Don't forget to check out their work and leave them a like ❤

 ### OldGlory (Optional)
 OldGlory is a tool that installs Themes and CSS+JS Tweaks.
 Read all about OldGlory here: